 We specifically designed our curriculum kits to be used by people with no background in electronics, programming or robotics.
-With clear explanations, step-by-step instructions, a complete components kit included, and support from our amazing team, we are confident you can successfully learn robotics at home.
+With clear explanations, step-by-step instructions, a complete components kit included, and one-on-one support from our amazing team, we are confident you can successfully learn robotics at home.

 A. There are 18 lessons in each level: